 Sandwiched between the Atlantic Ocean and the mighty Namib Desert, this coastal city has strong German heritage which is reflected in the architecture around town.
 The group will spend two nights in Swakopmund so fear not, you have time for all of the fun activities you want to try.

 The day is yours!
 Grab some friends or set off alone and conquer this outdoor lovers paradise.
 From skydiving to sandboarding there's no shortage of activities to try.
 Flip a coin to see which will be your fate or even better try them all (we have our eyes feasted on the Skeleton Coast scenic flight).
 You can pre-book your sky dive on the checkout page, or through your Global Connection Officer or travel agent.

-Bid farewell to lovely Swakopmund and hop in the Lando travelling through the coastal region of Namibia to the granite peaks of Spitzkoppe.
+Bid farewell to lovely Swakopmund and hop on the Lando as you travel through the coastal region of Namibia toward the granite peaks of Spitzkoppe.

-Upon arrival the rest of the day is yours to explore as you will.
+Upon arrival, the rest of the day is yours to explore as you wish.
 This mountaineering paradise will have you breaking out of your comfort zones in no time.
-Scramble up rock faces to get that perfect view, take selfies under the natural rock arch, get some artsy photos as the sun sets, and after cooking up some grub around the campfire get ready to see the milky way light up the night sky.
+Scramble up rock faces to get that perfect view, take selfies under the natural rock arch, and get some artsy photos as the sun sets.
+Then after cooking up some grub around the campfire, get ready to see the milky way light up the night sky.
 Explore on your own by foot, and be sure to check out the night sky??it's great for star-gazing!

 Wake up and feel like you crash landed on Mars.
 Gaze in wonder at this wild landscape and let peace wash over you (trust us you're going to need it) before the group travels to Etosha National Park for some prime wildlife viewing.
 As the group enters the park you will enjoy a short safari drive in the Lando on the way to your camp.